 3. Chasing Prey

-Your cat could be — unfortunately for you squeamish people out there — reacting to the scent of prey.
+Or, your crazy-acting cat could be — unfortunately for you squeamish people out there — reacting to the scent of prey.4

-Mice are a common problem in just about any area of the country, especially the rural areas.
-Mice give off a distinct odor to cats and are their natural prey, so it makes sense that your kitty will go nuts trying to find them and catch them.
+Mice are a common problem in just about any area, but especially rural areas.
+Mice give off a distinct odor to cats and are their natural prey, so it makes sense that your cat will go nuts trying to find them and catch them.

-And if you’re lucky, she will share them with you (yuck).
+And if you’re lucky, your cat will share them with you (yuck).

 4. Pesky Little Fleas

-Flea infestations can happen quickly — even if your cat lives indoors-only — so it’s important to treat your kitty as soon as you notice the problem.
-Fleas make your cat uncomfortable and in severe cases can cause a lot of pain from the constant flea bites and the cat’s subsequent scratching.
+Fleas make your cat “terribly uncomfortable,” according to the Cornell Feline Health Center5 — and in severe cases can cause pain from the constant flea bites and the cat’s subsequent scratching.

 5. Other Reasons